-Work in your groups.
-What is your favourite season?
-Say why.

-What is your least favourite season?
+- What is your favourite season?
+Say why. - What is your least favourite season?
 Say why.

 Autumn's chores

 Summer's getting drowsy now; Soon she will be dozing; Flowers are folding up their heads, Another season's closing.

 Autumn's waiting in the wings, Impatient to get going, He has a lot of work to do, Before it's time for snowing.